 Combined with nuclear facilities, U.S. nuclear weapons scientists and engineers are critical to the health of the complex and the stockpile.
 The 2018 NPR emphasizes that:

-Readiness of Forces Score: Marginal
+Readiness of Forces Score: Strong

 Allied Assurance Score: Strong

 The credibility of U.S. nuclear deterrence is one of the most important components of allied assurances.
 U.S. allies that already have nuclear weapons can coordinate actions with the United States or act independently.
 During the Cold War, the U.S. and the United Kingdom cooperated to the point where joint targeting was included.
 France maintains its independent nuclear arsenal.
 The U.S. also deploys nuclear gravity bombs in Europe as a visible manifestation of its commitment to its NATO allies.